Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that the QR Scanner page allows personnel to scan a visit QR and view corresponding visit information without modifying status.

+**Preconditions:**
+- Personnel user account exists and is authenticated
+- QR Scanner page is accessible to personnel role
+- Camera access is available or manual input can be used
+- A valid visit QR code exists for testing
+- jsQR library is loaded

 **Actions:**
 - Step 1: Sign in as a personnel user
 - Step 2: Navigate to QR Scanner page via navigation link